Denis and Me: Development

-Denis Kopotun started his YouTube channel in 2016, uploading comedic gaming videos centered around Roblox and Minecraft.
+Kopotun started his YouTube channel in 2016, uploading comedic gaming videos centered around Roblox and Minecraft.
 The channel also featured a plush cat named Sir Meows A Lot, who was based on a Roblox accessory.

 The show started development in 2018, announcing the showrunner as Diana Moore and executed producers as Headspinner Productions founder Michelle Melanson, and Ken Cuperus, along with Moore.
+The project was first announced in September 2018 as a development deal between Kopotun and Headspinner Productions, under the working title DENIS and Me, targeting a 6–9 age demographic.
+Production began in mid-2020, with financing secured from the Canada Media Fund and the Shaw Rocket Fund, and the series debuted that fall on Crave and YouTube.
+Season 1 launched in December 2020 on YouTube, quickly amassing over 320,000 subscribers and 20 million views.

 Kopotun publicly announced it on his channel on July 7, 2020.

 The series’ first 9 episodes were budgeted with US$374,612.
 The Canada Media Fund provided US$16,790, while Bell Media offered around 10 percent of that total, to produce a series bible, scripts, and an animatic.
 75 percent of the budget was funded by Shaw Rocket Fund's new Kids Digital Animated Series program, and producer investment and tax credits covered the remaining 25 percent.

 The visuals were animated by Cartoon Conrad in Beaver Bank, Nova Scotia, Canada, and the voice acting for all the characters was done by Kopotun.

 The first season had 10 3-minute episodes produced, while the second season had 20 3-minute episodes produced.
+In May 2021, WildBrain and Headspinner Productions announced a deal for a second season of 20 three-minute episodes, commissioned by WildBrain Television's Family Channel in Canada, which also picked up the first season's 10 three-minute episodes for broadcast that summer.
+WildBrain additionally took on global distribution of the series and management of its YouTube channel, including direct advertising sales, through its WildBrain Spark network.
+The show reached its second season as of 2022, with four 11-minute specials beginning to air in February 2022 as a test toward longer episodes.
+The animated YouTube channel associated with the series had accumulated nearly 400,000 subscribers and over 22 million views across its first two seasons.
+A merchandise line was also launched in connection with the series.

 Season 3 has had 5 11-minute episodes produced.

 Episodes

 A total of 35 episodes have aired across 3 seasons.
+One of the series' more popular episodes, "Lemonade Stand-Off", was inspired by Kopotun's own childhood lemonade-stand ventures.